NREL/EnergyPlus/design/FY2018/NFP_PVWatts.md

 ##### Field: DC System Capacity

-DC nameplate capacity of the system in kW.
+DC nameplate capacity of the system in W.

 ##### Field: Module Type